 The first GIVE project was a pilot conducted in Term 4 of 2010 at Gladstone Central State School and funded by the Rio Tinto Alcan Community Benefit Fund.
 Due to the project’s success in improving student engagement and outcomes in just one term, the school decided to self-fund the project to continue in 2011.

 The work at the school in 2010 and 2011, in conjunction with GAGAL, resulted in the program being named as one of three State Finalists in the Middle Phase of Learning category of the 2011 Education Queensland Showcase Awards.
 To become a finalist was a huge achievement for such a young program.
 The NAPLAN results at the school were also sensational with approximately 40% of students improving by at least two NAPLAN Bands in literacy and numeracy.

 The second GIVE project was conducted with three schools in the Rockhampton region during 2011, and was funded by a philanthropic grant from The John Villiers Trust.
 One of these schools then continued the project with self-funding in 2012 and 2013.

 - Rio Tinto Alcan Community Benefit Fund / The John Villiers Trust

-- Kidman, Gillian, Cooper, Thomas J., & Nutchey, David J. (2012) Get Into Vocational Education (GIVE) : motivating underperforming students.
-In (Ed.)
-Proceedings of 35th Annual Conference of the Mathematics Education Research Group of Australasia (MERGA), Mathematics Education Research Group Of Australasia Incorporated, Singapore.
+- Kidman, Gillian, Cooper, Tom, & Nutchey, David (2012) Get Into Vocational Education (GIVE): Motivating underperforming students.
+In Ng, S F, Cheng, L P, & Dindyal, J (Eds.)
+Mathematics education: Expanding horizons: Proceedings of the 35th Annual Conference of the Mathematics Education Research Group of Australasia (MERGA).
+Mathematics Education Research Group of Australasia, Singapore, pp. 401-408.

 View on ePrints